Verona Witch Hat Pendant Lamp

 Ad van Berlo

-This pendant lamp was designed in the mid 1980s by Ad van Berlo and it was named Xantippe.
+This Verona witch hat pendant lamp was designed in the mid 80’s by Ad van Berlo and it was named Xantippe.
 It was produced by Vrieland Design from The Netherlands.
 (Vrieland United Factories B.V., Goes, The Netherlands).
-It received an iF Design Award in 1987. this pendant lamp is labeled: Verona pendel, Knud Christensen Elektric A/S.
+It received an iF Design Award in 1987. this pendant lamp is labelled: Verona pendel, Knud Christensen Elektric A/S.

 In 1987 Ad van Berlo received an award for his desk lamp “Sweazy“, also produced by Vrieland Design.
 On the iF Design Award website he is wrongly named Ad van Beilo.